 Designed for the student who wishes to do independent study or research.
 Content and methods of study must be arranged prior to registration.
 May be repeated for a total of 2 credits.
-Credits: 1-2 Prerequisites: Approval by department chair

 MUSC 499: Directed Group Study Topics

 Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the undergraduate Bulletin.
 Student may be allowed to repeat the course for credit.